aimms/documentation/pro-release-notes.rst

 **Resolved Issues**

-- The .NET PRO API now depends on a latest armi4net.dll that fixes an IPV6 issue running on linux.
+- The .NET PRO API now depends on a latest armi4net.dll that fixes an IPV6 issue running on Linux.
 - Added support for connecting to servers that use TLS v1.3 HTTPS encryption.
 (This does require an **AIMMS Version 4.76.4** or **higher**)
 -  **On-Premise:** Fixed an issue where PRO database backup could not be restored after a clean install of AIMMS PRO due to the table mismatch.
 -  **On-Premise:** There was an issue where sessions got stuck in the queue when having too many queued sessions in some rare circumstances.